-As a result of a petition filed on October 19, 2011 by U.S. producers of solar crystalline silicon PV cells, or solar panels, the Department of Commerce, or the DOC, published an Antidumping Duty Order, or an AD Order, and a Countervailing Duty Order, or a CVD Order, on solar panels imported from China on December 7, 2012.
+As a result of a petition filed on October 9, 2011 by U.S. producers of solar crystalline silicon PV cells, or solar panels, the Department of Commerce, or the DOC, published an Antidumping Duty Order, or an AD Order, and a Countervailing Duty Order, or a CVD Order, on solar panels imported from China on December 7, 2012.
 Consequently, imports of solar panels from SolarOne Qidong are subject to a combined effective AD and CVD deposit rate of 29.18%, of which 15.24% is attributable to the CVD.
 Imports of solar panels from SolarOne Hong Kong are subject to a combined effective rate of 254.66%, which is comprised of an AD of 239.42% and a CVD of 15.24%.
 Actual AD and CVD ultimately due will be determined by the DOC after its review of actual transactions.
 Such review takes place annually in the anniversary month of the publication of the AD and CVD Orders, and covers the preceding one-year period.
 SolarOne Qidong is undertaking efforts to protect itself against the potential increases of AD and CVD in these reviews.
-SolarOne Qidong is challenging the DOC's final ruling at the United States International Trade and also has joined others in challenging the final determination of material injury made by the United States International Trade Commission, or the USITC, in an effort to overturn these decisions.
-There is no assurance that we will succeed in overturning the final rulings of the DOC and the USITC or that the AD and CVD will be eliminated and the duty deposit rates will be reduced.
+SolarOne Qidong is monitoring the challenge to the final determination of material injury made by the USITC, which seeks on behalf of the Chinese industry to overturn this decision.
+There is no assurance that the challenge will succeed in overturning the final rulings of the DOC and the USITC or that the AD and CVD will be eliminated and the duty deposit rates will be reduced.
 The imposition of the AD and CVD and any increase in the rate of AD or CVD or their respective deposit ratios will significantly increase the price of our products, negatively affect our sales in the U.S. and adversely affect our results of operations.